 Due to the fact that 90% of British people will be vitamin D deficient at the end of winter, supplementing is important.
-People of an ethnicity should actually supplement the whole year round because of the fact their skin has more melanin in, which protects them against the sun, but coversely affects their ability to produce vitamin D. So, it is recommended that the average adult should supplement min 5,000IU a day during the winter months.
-If you are 3 stone overweight then you should supplement 7,000IU a day and if you are 5 stone overweight then you should supplement 10,000IU a day.
+People of an ethnicity should actually supplement the whole year round because of the fact their skin has more melanin in.
+This protects them against the sun, but conversely affects their ability to produce it.
+So, it is recommended that the average adult should supplement min 5,000IU a day during the winter months.
+If you are 3 stone overweight then you should supplement 7,000IU a day.
+If you are 5 stone overweight then you should supplement 10,000IU a day.

-Where do you buy vitamin D from?
 Well, we sell it in the clinic in liquid form (as it’s easier to digest), you take half a pipet once a day in water.
-You can also buy from other trusted retail outlets but do be sure to look at the units that the product gives you per day and make sure it is enough.
+You can also buy from other trusted retail outlets.
+Do be sure to look at the units that the product gives you per day and make sure it is enough.
 It should also take the form of D3 and ideally have K2 to help absorption.

-Vitamin D can be toxic, but research has found that problems have only occurred when people have been supplementing 40,000IU a day for an extended amount of time, so our above recommended doses are completely safe.
+Vitamin D can be toxic.
+Research has found that problems have only occurred when people have been supplementing 40,000IU a day for an extended amount of time, so our above recommended doses are completely safe.

 If you have any questions please post below.
 We love helping people work towards optimum health.